-For the last two most recent fiscal years, the Company has not declared any cash dividends on its common equity.
+For the last three most recent fiscal years, the Company has not declared any cash dividends on its common equity.
 Future dividends will depend on the income, cash flow and financial condition of the Company particularly on the unrestricted retained earnings.
+To date, the Company has negative retained earnings.